 Our intellectual property strategy remains deliberate and aimed at protecting the innovations critical to TTM's business and the success of our customers and partnerships.
-We now have a total of more than 141 patents, with approximately 24 pending patent applications.
-Many of these patents stem from our 2018 acquisition of Anaren and 2019 asset and technology acquisition from i3.
+We now have a total of more than 150 patents, with approximately 30 pending patent applications.
+Many of these patents stem from our 2018 acquisition of Anaren, 2019 asset and technology acquisition from i3, and 2022 acquisition of Telephonics.
 Our PCB business depends on the effectiveness of our fabrication techniques, proprietary PCB structures, and our ability to continually improve our manufacturing processes.
 We rely on the collective experience of our employees in the manufacturing process to ensure that we continuously evaluate and adopt new technologies available within our industry.
 In addition, we depend on robust training, recruiting, and retention of our employees, who are required to be knowledgeable in the operation of advanced equipment and complicated manufacturing processes.
-In regards to our RF products, the vast majority are proprietary and protected or covered by approximately forty patents and five currently pending patent applications directed towards products for both the wireless infrastructure and aerospace and defense markets.
+In regards to our RF products, the vast majority are proprietary and protected or covered by approximately fifty-eight patents and thirteen currently pending patent applications directed towards products for both the wireless infrastructure and aerospace and defense markets.